 Cuteness alert!
 These pretty little pouches are a super ScrapBusters project.
 Use them for pencils, make-up, and more…just zip and go.
 This is a great project to feature a decorative zipper.
-Coats makes several interesting options you can easily find in-store or online, such as the black and white polka dot option we used on our pink pouch.
+Coats makes several interesting options you can often find in-store or online, such as the black and white polka dot option we used on our pink pouch.
 We also show you how to make a kicky double-tier tassel as a fun zipper pull.

 Zippered pouches are a perfect way to overcome the zipper phobia from which many sewers suffer.
 Their small size along with the generous reveal across the zipper’s teeth make them an easier installation than what you might experience in garment sewing.

 The double-tier tassel on the zipper pull is another fun embellishment that is totally optional.
 We provide the steps below to make one as well as a link to another of our zipper pouch projects that features a triple-tier tassel.

 End tabs at the top and tail of the zipper nicely fill in the opening and allow the zipper to open to its full 7”.
 It’s a great technique to learn that can be used on this or any project with an exposed zipper.

 Fast and easy, a clever zippered pouch is always a great gift idea.
 Fill one up with trinkets and treasures to make it extra special.
-Or, since it’s wedding season, how sweet would it be to create matching pouches for the bridal party filled with accessories for the big day?!
+Or, during wedding season, how sweet would it be to create matching pouches for the bridal party filled with accessories for the big day?!